Showing posts with label Arts and Cultural Heritage. Show all posts

 There are many old, rustic, but charming towns in the Philippines.
 On the main Philippine island of Luzon, South of Manila, you can see and experience the historical and cultural municipality of Lucban, Province of Quezon.

-The place, with its mild and windy temperature, is a haven of tranquility, nestled at the foothill of mystical Mount Banahaw.
-Its coolness, reminiscent of Tagaytay Highlands, offers a serene escape, especially for those coming from the bustling Metro Manila.
+Lucban, with its mild and breezy climate, is a sanctuary of peace, nestled at the base of the mystical Mount Banahaw.
+Its coolness, reminiscent of Tagaytay Highlands, offers a serene escape, especially for those seeking respite from the bustling Metro Manila.

 At Kamay Ni Hesus Shrine